skillrepos/ai-sdlc/labs.md

 <br><br>

-9. Copilot should suggest some other test cases and then ask if it should add them.
+9. Copilot should suggest some other test cases.
+At the end of that output, it will problably ask if it should add them or offer to implement them.
 You can tell it to add the most important ones with a prompt like the one below.

 ```
 Just add the most important ones.